orenlab/pytmbot/README.md

 - The bot now reacts to incoming requests by reporting the lack of access twice, then completely stops processing messages.

-All failed attempts to authorize are logged with an `ERROR` flag.
+- All failed attempts to authorize are logged with an `DENIED` and `BLOCKED`flag.

+For stable version, failed attempts to authorize are logged with an `ERROR`flag.

 ## 💢 Supported commands